packagist/private-packagist-docs/docs/synchronizations-faq.md

 If an organization is synchronized with multiple remote organizations then only admins and owners of the primary synchronization are matched to the respective teams.

 When promoting a synchronization to a primary synchronization, new admins and owners will be added from the primary synchronization to Private Packagist.
 In case you change the integration for the new primary synchronization (e.g. from GitHub to Bitbucket), admins and owners who are not connected to the new service yet will lose admin/owner access to the organization.
-To restore their access, the user have to connect their account to the new service from the profile page.
+To restore their access, the users have to connect their account to the new service from the profile page.

 ## How to migrate a synchronization from GitHub to Bitbucket?